 - While the executive order from January 25, 2017 threatens to defund sanctuary jurisdictions, it does not specifically list what sources of funding are at risk.
 To better understand what could be at stake, the authors have calculated the amount of funding for five key federal grants that have been targeted in the past by congressional Republicans seeking to defund sanctuary jurisdictions through legislation.
 The interactive graphic below details, state by state, how much funding could be threatened.
 An interactive map is available here.

-- NEW: The Effects of Sanctuary Policies on Crime and the Economy
+- The Effects of Sanctuary Policies on Crime and the Economy

 - A report from the Center for American Progress and the National Immigration Law Center, research by Tom Wong.
 Crime is statistically significantly lower in sanctuary counties compared to nonsanctuary counties.
 Moreover, economies are stronger in sanctuary counties—from higher median household income, less poverty, and less reliance on public assistance to higher labor force participation, higher employment-to-population ratios, and lower unemployment.

 - Sanctuary, Safety, and Community – Tools for Welcoming and Protecting Immigrants through Local Democracy (English and Spanish)

 - A report from Demos and LatinoJustice designed to equip state and local jurisdictions and institutions with much-needed guidance to establish community policies that welcome and protect immigrants.

 - Local Options for Protecting Immigrants: A Collection of City and County Policies to Protect Immigrants from Discrimination and Deportation (ILRC)